Contact us

 What to Do in Case of an Overdose?

-The immediate steps to take in case of an overdose start with calling emergency services.
+The immediate step to take in case of an overdose is to call emergency services.
 Good Samaritan laws in all 50 states and the District of Columbia protect those who assist someone suspected of overdosing on opioids.
-Follow these critical steps:

 • Call 9-1-1.